Bombus dahlbomii: Batesian mimicry

 Syrphid flies in Patagonia and the Southern parts of Chile (Aneriophora aureorufa) seem to use B. dahlbomii as a Batesian mimicry template.
 A. aureorufa thus, resembles/mimics certain aspects of B. dahlbomii morphology and behavior.
 In particular, B. dahlbomii and A. aureorufa have similar color and size, and are sometimes difficult to distinguish when observed in the wild because of similar flight motion patterns.
 The fact that such marked similarities exists illustrates how A. aureorufa morphology must have evolved rapidly, as B. dahlbomii speciation only occurred approximately 7.5 million years ago.
-The mimicry demonstrates how B. dahlmbomii has a competitive advantage in avoiding predation that A. aureorufa lacks (A. auerorufa mimics B. dahlbomii to falsely “steal” this competitive advantage and increase fitness).
+The mimicry demonstrates how B. dahlbomii has a competitive advantage in avoiding predation that A. aureorufa lacks (A. aureorufa mimics B. dahlbomii to falsely “steal” this competitive advantage and increase fitness).